 Hi everyone!
 I have the 2014-2015 Preschool daily learning notebook ready for the upcoming year!
 I’ve seen several versions of these on various blogs and decided to create one that fit our needs.
 I wanted something that allowed the Teeny Tot to work on her calendar time activities each day, and this was a perfect fit!

-**The updates are only to the calendar pages where they trace what day it is, and I added in the year at the top of the calendar as well, so if you already have this, you might want to just print the calendar pages to save on ink!
+**The updates include the monthly calendar pages where students trace what day it is, as well as the monthly weather tracking pages, so if you already have the learning notebook, you might want to just print the calendar and weather pages to save on ink!